QLD Smoke Alarm Laws Explained: What Toowoomba Property Owners & Landlords MUST Know

 5. Age Limit: 10-Year Maximum Lifespan

 All smoke alarms (both hardwired and battery-powered) must be replaced within 10 years of their manufacture date.
-The date is usually printed on the alarm unit itself.
-Expired alarms are unreliable and non-compliant.
+The date is usually printed on the alarm unit itself, often on the back or inside the battery compartment.
+Expired alarms are unreliable and non-compliant—internal sensors deteriorate over time, reducing detection effectiveness.

 Book Your Smoke Alarm Compliance Check